Jan 16, 2022

 Contours around zero with original (◱); with 24-set (◲).

-Same noise with improved, re-oriented gradients (right).
+Same noise with re-oriented gradients (right).

 (We'll get to this shortly!)

 Smaller differences in contribution radius can also be found between some 3D+ implementations of Simplex and OpenSimplex2.
-The original Simplex paper called for R² = 0.6
+The original Simplex paper called for R² = 0.6 and dimension-specific tuning, while the technically-correct, discontinuity-avoiding constant is always R² = 0.5.
+Nonetheless, the small-order jumps in value are undetectable in most ordinary use cases.

-vs R² = 0.5
+R² = 0.6 vs R² = 0.5 in 3D OpenSimplex2 noise.

-Dimensions and Rotation
+Dimensions and Ideal Rotations

 Results

-Illustrating domain rotation on the three cube-grid algorithms, its effects become clear.
+Illustrating this domain rotation on the three cube-grid algorithms, its effects become clear.
 Square bias disappears from all three noises, preserving varying other aspects of their character.
 Perlin sees only modest change in overall appearance, in exchange for a substantial reduction in discernible alignment.

 Value noise experiences an extravagant transformation, though it still isn’t the cleanest contender.
 Value-Cubic retains much of its composition, but sheds its grid-founded perforations.